Jury Service Informational Videos

 No Smoking Allowed

-The courthouse is a non-smoking facility, and jurors are required to exit the building for smoking breaks.
-We request that jurors stay in the north-side vicinity of the courtyard.
+The courthouse campus area is a non-smoking facility, and jurors are required to exit the building for smoking breaks.
+We request that jurors stay in the north-side vicinity of the annex.
 This makes it easier for the judicial assistant to find the juror, if juror needs to return to court.

 Orientation and Day #1